SpaceVim/SpaceVim/README.md

 " loaded ui layer
 call SpaceVim#layers#load('ui')

-" Alternatively, you can set this variable to load exactly what you want: let g:spacevim_plugin_groups = ['core', 'web']

 " If there is a particular plugin you don't like, you can define this " variable to disable them entirely: